sheffieldhackspace/balancing-bot/kicadFiles/README.md

 <br>

-If you want to order some pcbs then usually you need to .zip these files and then upload them.
+If you want to order some pcbs from somewhere then usually you need to .zip these files and then upload them.
 <br>